 We will not sell, distribute or lease your personal information to third parties unless we have your permission or are required by law to do so.

 You may request details of personal information which we hold about you under the Data Protection Act 1998.
-If you would like a copy of the information held on you please write to Synergy Healthcare Research, Dickens Court, 13 Britton Street, London, EC1M 5SX.
+If you would like a copy of the information held on you please write to Synergy Healthcare Research, 8 Baltic Street East, London EC1Y 0UP.
 If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible, at the above address.
 We will promptly correct any information found to be incorrect.

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.
 Although we try to protect your information, the internet is not completely secure and we therefore cannot guarantee the security of the information transmitted via the website and any transmission is at your own risk.